GPTStonks/chatbot/README.md

 Customize the chatbot's API endpoints and authentication settings:

 - `isWebsocket`: Determines whether to use WebSocket for real-time communication.
-- `apiQueryEndpoint`: The endpoint URL for the API or WebSocket connection.
+- `queryEndpoint`: The endpoint URL for the API or WebSocket connection.
 - `auth` (optional): Enables authentication.
 - `tokenName` (optional): The key name for the authentication token in localStorage.
 - `fetchFunction` (optional): A custom fetch function for API calls.